Login Experience for Clients using New Collaborate

 2873_New_Collaborate_Account_Verification_Code.gif

-5. After entering the code, the client will be prompted to create a password unique to the New Collaborate Client Portal.
+5. After entering the code, the client will be prompted to create a unique password

 Note: This password does not need to be the same as the email password.